martinkaptein/my-site/docs/index.md

 - Bash
 - UNIX stuff

-Furhermore, I have a very profound interest for Artificial Inteligence, Deep Neural Networks and convolutional neural networks.
+Furhermore, Martin Kaptein has a very profound interest for Artificial Inteligence.

 ### Other interests

-I read a lot of books and like to take pictures.
-For latter, I suggest to head to my Instagram [@martinkaptein](https://www.instagram.com/martinkaptein/).
+In his free time Martin Kaptein is a philosopher, reads a lot and likes to take pictures.
+For latter, it is suggested to head to his Instagram [@martinkaptein](https://www.instagram.com/martinkaptein/).